-The adoption of ASU No 2016-09 had no immediate impact on the Company's financial statements and related disclosures because the Company does not currently recognize a tax benefit related to share-based compensation expense as it maintains net operating loss carryforwards and has established a valuation allowance against the entire net deferred tax asset as of December 31, 2017.
+The adoption of ASU No 2016-09 had no net tax impact on the Company's financial statements because the Company has established a valuation allowance against the entire net deferred tax asset as of December 31, 2017.
+The Company has adjusted the net operating loss carryforward to include the excess tax benefits that were not previously recognized offset by a full valuation allowance.
 Further, the Company has elected to continue to estimate the number of stock-based awards expected to vest, as permitted by ASU 2016-09, rather than electing to account for forfeitures as they occur.